Five College Guidelines

 A Five College incomplete (grade of "I") is equivalent to a failing grade and is calculated as such until a final grade is submitted.
 An incomplete grade at some institutions will be converted to a failing grade on the student's official record if course work is not completed by the end of the following semester.

 The submission of a Five College application requires the exchange of personal information with the other campus, including the social security number.
-All information is released to the host registrar only and is kept confidential.
+All information is released to the host registrar only and is kept confidential as required by the Family Educational Rights and Privacy Act (FERPA).

 When making travel plans, please keep in mind that all students must complete examinations according to the schedule of the host campus.
-Students enrolled in courses at Smith College must complete their examinations during the examination period and are not permitted to complete examinations early.
 The examination schedule for each campus can be found on the Five College Academic Calendar.

 Five College Meal Exchange